nareshenoy/base/README.md

 base
 ====

-The base repository contains all utility modules (file access, DB access, etc).
+The base repository contains all utility modules (file access, DB access and data files).